rla/dict-schema/README.md

 ### var

 Type `var` is for variables in the input.
+When the input is not a variable then an error term `not_variable(Path, Value)` is produced.

 ## Named schemas